Short URLs may look simple, but they play a powerful role in modern social media marketing.

 A short URL typically has two parts:

-Together, they point users to the full URL using a technique called redirection.
+Together, they point users to the full URL using a technique called HTTP redirection.

 How URL Redirection Works Behind the Scenes